Modern Foreign Languages

 Key Stage 3

 Our modern language students will be able to express their ideas and thoughts in another language and to understand and respond to its speakers, both in speech and in writing.
 We will also provide opportunities for them to communicate for practical purposes, learn new ways of thinking and read texts in the original language.
-They will develop an appreciation for the languages studied and gain a deeper understanding of the culture of French, German and Spanish speaking countries.
-Students have the opportunity to study two languages in year 7 and then consolidate their knowledge of a single language in year 8 and 9 in order to best prepare them for the challenge of the new GCSEs.
-Grammar is taught both as explicit elements to the course and within appropriate topics.
+They will develop an appreciation for the languages studied and gain a deeper understanding of the culture of French and Spanish speaking countries.
+From September 2020, students in year 7 will study either French OR Spanish based on their House.
+They will then continue with either French OR Spanish throughout KS3 in order to best prepare them for the challenge of the new GCSEs.

 Students are taught in a mixed ability setting in years 8 and 9.
 In year 7, we broadly follow the setting model followed by students’ English ability.